 There is no annual fee, but fees on balance transfers and cash advances are up to 3%.

 If you’re looking for a credit card with a long promotional period, the U.S. Bank Visa Platinum is your choice.
 Enjoy 0% APR on purchases and balance transfers for the first 18 billing cycles.

 There aren’t many extra rewards beyond the promotional interest rate.
 You do get up to $1,200 in cell phone protection each year when you pay your cell phone bill with your credit card.
 If you’re currently paying insurance through your cell service provider, you cancel and save on your monthly cell phone bill.

-Important Pricing: The regular APR after the promotional period ends is 14.74% to 25.74%.
+Important Pricing: The regular APR after the promotional period ends is 14.74% to 25.74% variable.
 There’s no annual fee.

 Having recent delinquencies or bankruptcy can make it tough to get approved for most credit cards — even some secured ones.
-The Open Sky Secured credit card doesn’t require a credit check which means you can be approved if you have trouble clearing other credit card applications.
+The Open Sky Secured credit card doesn’t require a credit check, which means you can be approved even if you have trouble clearing other credit card applications.

-You can open your card by making a security deposit between $200 to $3,000 via debit card, wire transfer to Capital Bank, Western Union, or by mailing a check or money order.
+You can open your card by making a security deposit between $200 to $3,000 via debit card, wire transfer, Western Union, or by mailing a check or money order.